Midd-West to resume in-person classes after Thanksgiving

 The school board agreed Monday if there are no more COVID-19 outbreaks in the district to resume in-person instruction at all of the schools in December.

-Currently, the district is allowing in-person instruction only at the Middleburg and East Snyder Elementary schools.
+Currently, the district is allowing in-person instruction only at the Middleburg and West Snyder Elementary schools.
 Students in the High and Middle schools are learning remotely through the holiday.

 The district closed the three buildings in Middleburg on Nov.
 2 for two weeks when several students tested positive for COVID-19.